crazywifi/llm-Intruder/README.md

 1. Create a project.
 2. Click **New Run** and walk through the 6-step wizard:
-   - Run mode → Target → Payloads → LLM config → Advanced → Review
+   Run mode → Target → Payloads → LLM config → Advanced → Review.
 3. Watch trials stream in on the **Active Runs** page.
 4. Open **Results** when the run completes.